 become so great that it was wisely and rightly decided to prohibit opium altogether for the Burmese.
 Those who were already addicts were registered and allowed to have their opium so long as they continued to live.
 But as they died off it was hoped that no more new addicts would be made.
-This prohibition policy was excellent and would probably have succeeded if it had not been for the fatal fact that open sales were still allowed to all other races except the Burmese. allowed to all other races except the Burmese.
+This prohibition policy was excellent and would probably have succeeded if it had not been for the fatal fact that open sales were still allowed to all other races except the Burmese.
 This concession was probably made because certain mining companies and other industries desired cheap labour; and the Chinese, who are the best miners, would not come unless they could get their opium.
 The Indians who emigrate from the east coast of India in large numbers for industrial purposes also pick up the habit from the Chinese, and thus add to the confusion of the situation.
-Thus we have the following forures. situation.
-Thus we have the following figures in Burma to compare with the Geneva rate of 12 lb. per 10,000 of population:-
+Thus we have the following figures in Burma to compare with the Geneva rate of 12 lb. per 10,000 of populations-

-מ

-Rangoon • • • • 216
+Rangoon • • 216

-Mergui • • • 286
+Mergui • • • • 286

-Tavoy • • • • 126
+Tavoy • 126